Opportunity-Holding/Dynamit/README.md

 Finder<Product>.All.Where(d => d["ProductId"] > 5);
 ```

-Here we must use `Finder.All` + LINQ, since the `>` operator generally cannot be applied to value hashes.
+Here we must use `Finder.All` + LINQ, since we generally do not get the correct results when using the `>` operator with two value hashes as operands.

 Find all products with a product group equal to `"A1"` and price higher than `3`: